Generalized weights: an anticode approach: An algebraic invariant for Delsarte codes

-\begin{remark} It is easy to see that if $A$ and $B$ are invertible matrices, then the multiplication maps introduced in Definition \ref{mul} are rank-preserving isomorphisms of Gabidulin and Delsarte codes.
-In particular, they preserve optimal anticodes in the respective metrics, generalized rank weights and Delsarte generalized weights. \end{remark}
+It is easy to see that if $A$ and $B$ are invertible matrices, then these multiplication maps are rank-preserving isomorphisms of Gabidulin and Delsarte codes.
+In particular, they preserve optimal anticodes in the respective metrics, generalized rank weights and Delsarte generalized weights.
+If $k=m$, define the \textbf{transpose} of a Delsarte code $\mC \subseteq \mbox{Mat}(k \times k, \F_q)$ by $\mC^t:= \{ M^t : M \in \mC\} \subseteq \mbox{Mat}(k \times k, \F_q)$.
+It is easy to check that $\mC$ and $\mC^t$ have the same Delsarte generalized weights. \end{notation}